microsudaqua/Microsudaqua/content/es/home/groups/patterns.md

 # Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false # This file represents a page section. active = true  # Activate this widget? true/false weight = 40 # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 45 # Order that this section will appear.

 title = "Patrones de la diversidad microbiana"